Other than the contracted exit schemes which were abolished many years ago, it’s hard to recall a perfectly timed exit.

 Occasionally, an offer is made before the expiry of the 3 year term and this can lead to a dilemma: accept the offer and lose your tax relief, or refuse the offer and hold out for a similar offer once the 3 years have passed.
 But quite often a better offer does not materialise later and you can be left regretting you or your manager didn’t accept the first offer.
 Many people maintain that the first offer is usually the best offer you are going to receive.
 A few years ago, I supported an ex-colleague by investing in his SEIS qualifying start-up.
 Within a year he had received a brilliant offer for the business which he was keen to accept.
 After much heartache I agreed to the sale, lost my tax relief and ended up with paper in quite a different business, which has performed disappointingly.
 Should I have refused and let down the ex-colleague?

 We have exited from a number of renewable energy businesses in recent years and experienced a similar situation: in waiting for the expiry of the 3 year EIS term, we were disappointed to observe steadily falling asset prices.
-If we had cashed out early we might well have achieved a higher net return for shareholders, but were not prepared to risk the ire of shareholders complaining they had lost their tax relief.
+If we had cashed out with an early exit we might well have achieved a higher net return for shareholders, but were not prepared to risk the ire of shareholders complaining they had lost their tax relief.
 It was a risk we simply could not afford to take.

 I am also involved in some Leisure companies where we have simply not been able to find buyers for the assets at reasonable prices.
 These investments are quite old.
 After about 5 years we carried out a survey with our shareholders to find out if they would prefer to sell at any price or hold out for better times.
 The overwhelming majority opted to hold on for better times, but in practice those better times have never really materialised.
 In retrospect, it probably would have been better to sell up in 2011, return some cash to investors, allow them to claim loss relief and move on.